zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 - **Local Development**:
   - Build the moderation agent using the OpenAI Agents SDK in a Docker container, with a Dapr sidecar for state management (local Redis) and messaging (local RabbitMQ).
-  - Test the agent locally with Docker Compose, simulating posts and flagging content based on predefined rules (e.g., profanity detection).
+  - Test the agent locally with Rancher Desktop, simulating posts and flagging content based on predefined rules (e.g., profanity detection).
   - Use FastAPI to expose a REST endpoint for submitting posts and retrieving moderation results.
 - **Prototyping**:
   - Deploy to Hugging Face Docker Spaces (free tier) for public testing.